SC only looked into legal, technical aspects of demonetisation: Kerala Fin Min | Law-Order

 Kerala Finance Minister K N Balagopal on Monday said the Supreme Court verdict upholding the Centre's 2016 decision to demonetise the Rs 1,000 and Rs 500 denomination notes only looked into its legal and technical aspects.

-The minister said practically the economic and social impact of the Union government's decision was very serious and was detrimental to the growth of various sectors, the minister said.
+The minister said practically the economic and social impact of the Union government's decision was very serious and was detrimental to the growth of various sectors.

 ''It ruined for some time many areas of the economy,'' he told PTI.